CloudLabsAI-Azure/Cloud-Native-Application/labguide/04-Scale-the-application-and-Validate-HA.md

    ![The context menu for a pod in the pod list is expanded with the Delete item selected.](media/7.png "Delete running pod instance")

 1. Kubernetes will launch new Pods to meet the required replica count.
-Depending on your view you may see the old instances Terminating and new instances being Created.
+Depending on your view, you may see the old instances terminating and new instances being created.

    ![The first row of the Pods box is highlighted, and the pod has a green check mark and is running.](media/english-08.png "API Pods changing state")